William Henry Perkin Jr.: Manchester

-In 1892 he accepted the chair of organic chemistry at Owens College, Manchester, England, succeeding Carl Schorlemmer, which he held until 1912.
+In 1892, he accepted the chair of organic chemistry at Owens College, Manchester, England, succeeding Carl Schorlemmer, which he held until 1912.
 During this period his stimulating teaching and brilliant researches attracted students from all parts, and he formed at Manchester a school of organic chemistry famous throughout Europe.
 This was possible because he was assigned new laboratory buildings, which he planned together with the famous architect Alfred Waterhouse, similar to those built by Baeyer in Munich.
 The speech at the opening ceremony was given by Ludwig Mond.
 An additional laboratory building together with a library and £20,300, was a donation of the chemist and industrialist Edward Schunck in 1895.
 His laboratory was removed brick by brick and recreated at Owens College.

-Frank Lee Pyman, Robert Robinson (who later won a Nobel Prize in Chemistry), Walter Haworth and Eduard Hope graduated at Owens College while Perkin was there.
+Frank Lee Pyman, Robert Robinson (who later won a Nobel Prize in Chemistry), Walter Haworth and Eduard Hope graduated from Owens College while Perkin was there.
 The conflict with Chaim Weizmann, who held a postdoctoral position and was a friend of Perkin, over the fermentation of starch to isoamyl alcohol which was the starting material for synthetic rubber and therefore industrially relevant, led to the dismissal of Weizmann.
 In 1912, following a planned change in University politics involving industrial co-operations, which would have resulted in a significant loss of income for Perkin, he accepted a position in Oxford.

 Oxford

-In 1912 he succeeded Professor William Odling as Waynflete Professor of Chemistry at Oxford University, England, a position he held until 1929.
+In 1912, he succeeded Professor William Odling as Waynflete Professor of Chemistry at the University of Oxford, England, a position he held until 1929.
 When he started five colleges had their own laboratories.
 He first had to move into the Odling laboratory, a replica of the mediaeval Abbot's Kitchen at Glastonbury.
 During Perkin's time there, new and more extensive laboratories were built (the Dyson Perrins Laboratory), and for the first time in England a period of research became a necessary part of the academic course in chemistry for an honours degree.
 But the constant rivalry with the physical chemistry department, for example Frederick Soddy, lead to the situation that most of the graduates chose physical or inorganic chemistry as their subject, and Perkin got most of his postdoctoral employees from other universities.